jdorfman/arduino-basics/README.md

 # Arduino Basics

-This project is to help you get up and running with Arduino, the popular open-source electronics platform based on easy-to-use hardware and software.
+This project is to help you get up-and-running with Arduino, the popular open-source electronics platform based on easy-to-use hardware and software.
 Once you are set up you can pair-up with the other hardware hackers at our [weekly meetups](http://www.meetup.com/la-fullstack/).

 ## Prerequisites